 Short Sci-Fi Comedy published in Sci-Fi Lampoon

-May 2021 - I was thrilled to see "Systems Strike" appear in the Winter 2021 edition of Sci-Fi Lampoon.
+I was thrilled to see "Systems Strike" appear in the (comically late) Winter 2020 edition of Sci-Fi Lampoon.
 You can purchase a copy of the book here.

 'By the Boiler's Hand'